diskurse/windef-detect/README.md

 These rules paired with a free SIEM solution would be useful for small organizations, businesses or NGOs.

-In Splunk this logsource is called "WinEventLog:Microsoft-Windows-Windows Defender/Operational".

 ## The Logs

+In Splunk this log source is defined as "WinEventLog:Microsoft-Windows-Windows Defender/Operational".

 Below you can find the relevant EventIDs that Windows Defender events will generate.